Myroslava-Zuieva/depression-analysis/README.md

 	3. Alcohol Consumption Distribution by Age Group.
 	4. Dietary Habits by Age and Marital Status.

-You can view the dashboard here:
+You can view the dashboards here:

 [Information about People with Depression](https://public.tableau.com/app/profile/myroslava.zuieva/viz/Book2_17366202826950/Informationaboutpeoplewithdepression?publish=yes)